 The incidence of the virus, whitefly population, and environmental factors are closely related and interdependent.
-High temperatures werefavorable for OYVMV development without rain, and ancrease in the whitefly population.
+High temperatures were favorable for OYVMV development without rain, and increase in the whitefly population.
 Low temperatures with high humidity and heavy rainfall are not appropriate for the buildup in the whitefly population [5].
-A study was conducted in India to examine the effects of sowing dateon the population of the virus and the associated vector.
+A study was conducted in India to examine the effects of sowing date on the population of the virus and the associated vector.
 Early sowings of okra determined a low whitefly population.
 Moreover, the whitefly, virus incidence, relative humidity, and temperature were positively correlated to each other [49].
 The effect of insecticides and sowing time of okra were also observed in the spreading and incidence of the virus [5].
 The incidence was not significantly different 45-60 days' post sowing.
-Furthermore, the disease incidence of the disease and vector populations was higher in okra plants growing in April and July, compared to plants growing in October and March.
+Furthermore, the disease incidence was low in okra plants growing in May than on those growing in April and July, compared to plants growing in October and March.
 As the crop aged, the virus incidence was reduced.
-When the infected plant wereone week old, the infection level was 100%, and after seven weeks, the level of infection dropped to 31.7%.
+When the infected plant were one week old, the infection level was 100%, and after seven weeks, the level of infection dropped to 31.7%.
 In conclusion, there was a significant positive correlation between environmental factors, disease severity, and vector populations [50].

 Temperature had a significant effect on the virus incidence.
 High temperatures favored the disease development.
 Low humidity and high temperatures were also favorable to whiteflies.
-The whitefly population was reduced with anincrease in humidity.
-Rainfall didnot have a significant impact on the disease.
+The whitefly population was reduced with an increase in humidity.
+Rainfall did not have a significant impact on the disease.
 Temperature had a substantial effect on the population of the insect vector.
-Low temperatures werenot conducive to crop growth, disease incidence, and whitefly populations.
+Low temperatures were not conducive to crop growth, disease incidence, and whitefly populations.
 Warm temperatures (March, April, and June) contributed to crop growth, and a greater disease incidence, and vector populations [3].
 Because of OYVMV, there was a significant relationship between production loss and crop age.
 In conclusion, compared to later-stage infections, the initial conditions caused significant losses.
-The transmission of the virus couldbe controlled monitoring the vector population [51].
+The transmission of the virus could be controlled monitoring the vector population [51].